flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-37b-beyond-the-jordan-ii/index.en.md

 | :-- | :-- | :--
 |23  And Jesus said to his disciples, “Truly, I say to you, only with difficulty will a rich person enter the kingdom of heaven.
 24  Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.” | 23  And Jesus looked around and said to his disciples, “How difficult it will be for those who have wealth to enter the kingdom of God!” | 24  Jesus, seeing that he had become sad, said, “How difficult it is for those who have wealth to enter the kingdom of God!
 25  For it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”

+{{< callout note >}}
+{{< spoiler text="**Is the story about pushing a camel through 'Eye of the Needle' gate in Jerusalem true?**" >}}
 <img src="images/mat04998.jpg" alt="eye of the needle" width="50%" style="float:left"/>
 There's a story that is often told in conjunction with this passage.
 One of the gates in Jerusalem's walls had a small door that would let only pedestrians through after the main gate was closed at night.
 If one had a packed camel, the only way to get the camel through was to remove all the tack and supplies, have the animal get on its knees, then shove it through the small opening.
 Conveniently, so the story goes, this small door had the nickname, "the eye of the needle" and therefore, this is what Jesus was referring to in order to illustrate the extreme difficulty of a camel going through the eye of the needle.

 While in many circumstances, we can glean a lot from studying the first century context (in general this is precisely the point of talmidimway.org); however, there is one problem.
 _This story is simply not true_.
+There is no historical or archeological evidence for a gate known as the "eye of the needle" in the 1st Century.
 It's an urban legend.

 Further, it misses the point entirely.
-Jesus first says it's difficult, then he says for man, it's impossible.
-It's as impossible as a literal camel to go through the literal eye of a literal needle.
+The story would have us think that a man, with great effort (like it takes to push a camel through a small space), can enter the kingdom.
 He was using an expression, similar to "when pigs fly" in English.
 It defies the laws of physics.
 It's never going to happen.

-But there's good news.
+{{< /spoiler >}}
+{{< /callout >}}

+Jesus first says it's "difficult" for a wealthy person to enter, but then He says, "well actually, it's impossible."
+With man a rich man oras a literal camel going through the literal eye of a literal needle."
+Fortunately for us, there there's good news.
+Keep reading!

 ## Who then can be saved?